bigdrum/da/design.md

 ### Data Table schemas

-For each Da Table, there is a data table created on PostgresSQL.
-Each schema would look like:
+For each Da Table, there is a SQL DB table created store the data.
+Its schema would look like:

 <table>
   <tr>